guardian/tools-components/README.md

 __Directives__

-Feel free to restrict directives as you wish.
-In general tags should be prioritised over attributes as this provides a clearer DSL, however directives can use both (see the box component as an example).
+If a directive contains specific behaviour limit to an element.
+In general attribute directives should be used ONLY to assign specific classes to a given element.

 Variations on components should be specified with a `variant={variant-name}` pattern. `gu-icons` are a good example of this pattern.
 These variations are usually restricted to behaviour or state.
 Visual differences in style should be communicated via a `skin={skin-type}` attribute.